jbloomlab/dms_tools/docs/dms_matchsubassembledbarcodes.rst

 All-mutant counts file
 +++++++++++++++++++++++++
-This file has the prefix specified by ``outprefix`` followed by the suffix ``_allmut_counts.txt``.
+This file has the prefix specified by ``outprefix`` followed by the suffix ``_allmutcounts.txt``.
 This file is in the format of a :ref:`dms_counts` files.
 The mutation counts here include all mutations at all sites.

 In other words, a sequence with a single mutation ``GGC31AGT`` contributes a count of a mutation to ``AGT`` at site 31 **and** a wildtype count at all other positions.
 A wildtype sequence contributes a wildtype count at all positions.
 A double mutant ``GAG40ATT,AAA46AAT`` contributes a count of a mutation to ``ATT`` at site 40, a mutation to ``AAT`` at site 46, and a wildtype count at all other positions.

 This file is suitable for use by :ref:`dms_inferprefs` or :ref:`dms_inferdiffprefs` only if your library consists of singly and multiply mutated clones with a Poisson distribution of the number of mutations per clone.
-If your library is all single mutants, you should use the `Single-mutant counts file` instead.
+If your library is all single mutants, you should use the `Single-mutant counts file`_ instead.

 Variant counts file
 +++++++++++++++++++++